LucasUnizar/GNN-Workshop/README.md

 # 🧠 MPNN-PDE: Solving PDEs with Message Passing Neural Networks and MeshGraphNets

-This repository integrates **Message Passing Neural Networks (MPNNs)** and **MeshGraphNets** to solve a variety of Partial Differential Equations (PDEs), ranging from toy elliptic problems to realistic dynamics like plate collisions.
+This repository integrates **Message Passing Neural Networks (MPNNs)** and **MeshGraphNets** to solve a variety of Partial Differential Equations (PDEs), ranging from toy hyperbolic problems to realistic dynamics like elliptic plate collisions.

 ---